HAVE A STRESS-FREE, AMAZING DAY WITH THESE WEDDING PHOTOGRAPHY TIPS:

-The biggest mistake brides make is not giving me enough time for photos.
 Remember that everything takes so much longer than you think (receiving lines, a bubble exit, family photos, etc.).
-Photography is most likely a super important piece of your day if you’re reading this article and it’s always a little strange to me when a couple books me based on the photos I display online but doesn’t give me us time to take any of those photos!
-I like 30 minutes for family formals, 30 minutes for bridal party (45 if you want a lot of variety and/or have a bridal party over 15), and 30 minutes for photos of the two of you.
+Photography is a super important piece of your day!
+I like 30 minutes for family formals, 30 minutes for quick wedding party photos, and 30 minutes for photos of the two of you.
 Most couples have an hour in between the ceremony and reception – which isn’t enough time to complete all of those things.
 Without a first look before the ceremony or a 90 minute cocktail hour, you’ll be stressed and rushed and not get the photos you were wanting!

-Something I have learned over time is that we cannot fit everything into six hours without a first look and a meticulous and organized timeline.
+Something I have learned over time is that we cannot fit everything into 6 hours without a first look and a meticulous and organized timeline.
 My wedding coverage starts at 6 hours, which some people think they get away with, but if you’re not in one location the entire time and aren’t okay with a first look, you’re definitely going to need more coverage.
-It compromises everything and even adding an extra hour or two and having a longer cocktail hour in between is everything.
-It’s too stressful for you and for us as your photographers.
-We have to remind you constantly to be on schedule and the day is rushed and not flowing with breaks in between.
-It’s too close in case one thing goes wrong because the whole day would fall apart.
+Think about getting ready, photos with bridesmaids or groomsmen before, ceremony and photos, then how long you want someone there into the night and what events are happening before or after dinner.

 Another common mistake is not having me capture any detail photos of the hall before guests arrive or any getting ready/getting in your dress photos.
-Even if you’re not comfortable having me photograph you getting into your actual dress, you should still get photos of your best friend, mom, or grandma buttoning or zipping the back of your dress and all of those special moments.
+Even if you’re not comfortable having me photograph you getting into your actual dress, you should still get photos of your best friend, Mom, or Grandma buttoning or zipping the back of your dress and all of those special moments.
 Everyone will appreciate them and you will too when you look back on them years from now!

 Another mistake is not communicating things with your friends and family before the wedding.
 Let your family know where and when to be ready for family photos.
 Alert certain members not to leave after the ceremony and run your photo list by everyone beforehand by emailing everyone a copy or mentioning it to them at the rehearsal.
-Communicate photo times to your bridal party and let them know when they can start drinking.
+Communicate photo times to your wedding party and let them know when they can start drinking.

 Finally, another common mistake is not doing a sunset, night time, or sparkler exit to end the night and get a few more unique portraits.
 Ending the night on photos of the two of you is a great end to your album as well as a finishing touch for the day.
 Plus, you’ll have photos during a different time of day!
 It’s a great added bonus, but I never fully bank on only getting portraits at this time in the event of bad weather.